 Rose graduated from New Saint Andrews College with a B.A. in Liberal Arts and Culture.
 She taught for five years at King’s Academy in Oregon City, providing instruction in a variety of secondary-level classes.
 She has also taught Latin classes on-line for Classical Academic Press’ Schole Academy.
 She and husband David have four boys, three of them enrolled at Paideia and the youngest still in preschool.
 In her spare time, Rose writes historical fiction and does editing for her publishing company.
 For her sixth year at Paideia, she will be providing instruction in secondary Latin, Greek, music, and history, and overseeing academics and admissions.

-Lisa is excited to continue in her third year at Paideia teaching third grade.
+Lisa is excited to continue in her fourth year at Paideia teaching third grade.
 Previously, she worked as an R.N. on an Orthopedic Unit for 12 years before homeschooling her 6 children.
 Her family was involved with Classical Conversations during which time she tutored in the Foundations program for several years.
 Her favorite things about third grade are introducing students to wonderful literature and having fun with fractions.
 Besides school, Lisa enjoys gardening, taking trips with her husband, and coffee dates with friends.

-Kaitlyn continues with us in her fifth year at Paideia in the fourth/fifth grade classroom.
+Kaitlyn continues with us in her sixth year at Paideia in the fourth grade classroom.
 She holds her A.A. from Clackamas Community College, her one-year Certificate of Biblical Studies from Montana Bible College, and her B.A. in Humanities from Thomas Edison State University.
 Kaitlyn delights in bringing learning to life in the classroom through hands-on projects and singing.
 Her goal as a teacher is to instill a love for Christ and a passion for learning into her students as they uncover the many wonders of creation together.

 Ali returns to our team this year as math teacher for Algebra 2 and Geometry.
 She hails from northern Minnesota, where she taught middle school and coached for 8 years before moving to Oregon in 2007.
 She is a mother of two, the wife of a pastor, and a compassionate friend to all, having served for years in youth ministry, women’s ministries and the Classical Conversations home school co-op in Portland.
 On any given weekend, you’ll almost certainly find her with her husband and kids on some kind of adventure in the woods, on the beaches, or down the trails of the Pacific Northwest.
 Her peppy German Shorthair Pointer, “Daisy, the Roo Roo,” is always nearby, tracking squirrels and birds.
 To her, cooking is a necessary evil more than an art, and household plants are simultaneously beautiful and impossible to keep alive, but she remains optimistically hopeful on both accounts.
 Most of all, Ali continues to experience the profound grace of Jesus each day and is always inviting students, parents and neighbors into the way of life that belongs to Christ alone.